Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 #### 2.3.3 Ability to change post-install

-- YES - Add/Remove/Change Aliases
+- Yes - Add, remove, and change aliases.
-- NO - Changing FQDN and domain suffixes because of the number of touchpoints.
+- No - Change FQDN and domain suffixes.
-Chiefly Kubernetes limitations introduced at install time and sheer number of touchpoints.

-### 2.4 Endpoint Addressing
+### 2.4 Endpoint addressing

-For the CSM 1.2 release CHN endpoints will have **IPv4 addressing only** , with IPv6 introduction in a future release.
+For the CSM 1.2 release, CHN endpoints will have **IPv4 addressing only** , with IPv6 introduction in a future release.
-The current limitation to system introduction of IPv6 is Kubernetes Weave as well as a vast amount of system configuration and testing required to certify IPv6 system-wide.
+The current limitation to system introduction of IPv6 is Kubernetes Weave, as well as a vast amount of system configuration and testing required to certify IPv6 system-wide.

-The CHN will, by default, have a private IPv4 address block.
+The CHN will by default have a private IPv4 address block.
 This is intended to be changed during installation to a **customer-supplied IPv4 address block**.

 #### 2.4.1 Touchpoints: effects and changes